globus/globus-pilot/docs/source/user-guide.rst

 .. code-block:: bash

-   (pilot1-env) $ pilot login
+   (pilot-env) $ pilot login
    You have been logged in.
    Your personal info has been saved as:
-   Name:          Rick Wagner
+   Name:          Jean-Luc Picard
-   Organization:  Globus
+   Organization:  Star Fleet

    You can update these with "pilot profile -i"